Latest News

 ISTIM does not seem to expect much more in the near future.
 The number of warehouse units listed on the exchange in the Malaysian Port has decreased from 22 to 13.

-While other operators have increased the presence in Port Klang, the total LME Storage capacity has decreased by 15% since 2025.
-It is now half of what it was back in 2021 when ISTIM stored over 800,000 tonnes of warranted aluminum.
+Despite the presence of other operators, the total LME capacity at Port Klang is down 15% since 2025.
+It's also half of what it was back in 2021 when ISTIM stored over 800,000 tonnes of aluminium warranted.

 All Change, No Change